1. Take to the mountains

 Point of view image with two people snow shoeing surrounded by snow covered mountainsSnow-shoeing, Mountainhut.nz

-Arrowtown is the perfect spot for a winter's day trip.
+Arrowtown is the perfect scenic spot to explore during winter.
 The historic miner's houses and restored original shopfronts from the town's early days are magical when you see them covered in fresh snow.
-Warm-up with an expertly crafted coffee at an award-winning cafe, or sip on a local pinot noir at a cosy restaurant or bar.
+Warm up with an expertly crafted coffee at an award-winning cafe, or sip on local pinot noir at a cosy restaurant or bar.
 Arrowtown's hospitality scene is second to none so you will be spoilt for choice.

 Looking for something for the whole family?
-Take the crew along to Clip & Climb at Basecamp Adventures or Rockatipu climbing wall in the Queenstown Events Centre, which reaches a dramatic 12 metres in height, great entertainment for beginners to advanced!
+Take the crew along to Clip & Climb at Basecamp Adventures.

 Is indoor ice more your thing?
 The Queenstown Ice Arena is home to ice hockey, ice skating and ice bumper cars.
 Local and national ice hockey games are often held here and are a fun activity to spectate.
 Wee ones are also well catered for with plenty of safe space for them to adjust to skates and try out their new skills.